hermanconnor/dsa-typescript/src/data-structures/stack/Stack.md

 - **peek()**: O(1) – Viewing the top element takes constant time.
 - **isEmpty()**: O(1) – Checking if the stack is empty is constant time.
 - **size()**: O(1) – Checking the size of the stack is constant time.

+## **Stack with Linked List**

+Typically, a stack is implemented using an array because arrays provide a contiguous block of memory, which can be accessed efficiently by index.
+However, a stack can also be implemented using linked list.